saurabh1088/notes/AI/Reboot.md

 data from the world — such as images, videos, or live camera feeds.
 Just like humans use eyes and the brain to see and understand the world, computer vision allows machines to “see” and “understand” images using algorithms and models.
+Computer vision is accomplished by using large numbers of images to train a model.

 ## Neural Networks